The Man in Grey: Casting

 It is a part Hollywood would have given to a star like Bette Davis.
 I intend... to 'give it a go.'
 Its Regency settings are away from the war.
 It has plenty of emotional, dramatic quality, yet it calls for subtlety.
 It is a role I can handle well under English direction, for British studios don't concentrate on glamorising stars to such an extent that they become camera-conscious, thinking only of whether they are at the right angle to the camera.

 Lockwood said the second male lead was not cast "right up to the day before shooting began... lots of young men had been tried out, all unsuccessfully."
 Stewart Granger was appearing in a production of Rebecca on stage when he was called in to audition.
 He says he had been recommended to the producers by Robert Donat, with whom Granger had just appeared on stage in To Dream Again.
-Granger was the last of the four leads cast and was paid £1,000 for 12 weeks work.
+Granger was the last of the four leads cast and was paid £1,000 for 12 weeks of work.
 "I'd have played the part for nothing", he later wrote in his memoirs.
 "It was such a chance."

-Lockwood said "as I watched him walk nervously across the set I knew instinctively he [Granger] would get the part..
+Lockwood said " As I watched him walk nervously across the set I knew instinctively he [Granger] would get the part..
 He was rather an extraordinary young man in those days.
 He had what seemed to be an enormous inferiority complex, which came out sometimes in a flow of bad language, and at other times in round abuse of everybody, because he hadn't done his piece as well as we wanted."

+According to Maurice Carter, the art director Wally Mutton had a confrontation with the studio about the set being ready in time and left the film.
+Carter took over, although he did not accept credit.

 Shooting

 The film was shot in Gainsborough Studios.
 Phyllis Calvert was pregnant during filming.

-Phyllis Calvert later said Leslie Arliss was "not at all" responsible for the eventual success of the film:
+She later said Leslie Arliss was "not at all" responsible for the eventual success of the film:

 He was a lazy director; he had got a wonderful job there and he just sat back...
 Ted Black was the one who would watch it, cut it, and know exactly what the audience would take.
 I don't say he wanted to do really good films, but he knew where the money was and he made all those escapist films during the war.

 According to Calvert, one time Arliss was late for a scene between Calvert and Granger so they directed themselves, and "Arlissing about" became a "Gainsborough byword for slackness."

+James Mason had clashed with Leslie Arliss in a previous film and this tempestuous relationship continued while making Man in Grey.
+Mason wrote: